DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 14. Brighton Naturist Beach – Brighton, UK

 Our number one word of advice when visiting Brighton Beach?
 Pack a pair of water shoes and a comfortable tanning seat!
-Unlike other beaches, there is no sand to be found here.
-Only pebbles and rocks mar the coast.
+Unlike other beaches, it's primarily pebbles and rocks with little sand.
 It’s a slight inconvenience, but hey, considering all the other benefits of this attractive gay hangout, having to pack an extra pair of shoes isn’t all that bad.